zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Light-client-protocol.rst

 Principles
 ----------

-In Ethereum, a light client can be viewed as a client that downloads block headers by default, and verifies only a small portion of what needs to be verified, using a distributed hash table as a database for trie nodes in place of its local hard drive.
+In Expanse, a light client can be viewed as a client that downloads block headers by default, and verifies only a small portion of what needs to be verified, using a distributed hash table as a database for trie nodes in place of its local hard drive.
 For a "partially light